jaredly/j2/docs/Generics.md

 Saying "T is a supertype of the empty enum".

+HMMMM So, btw, for hashing:
+if we hash, by essentially making a tree of hashes, then we could more easily recognize names for types dotchaknow. hmmmmmmmmm oh I wonder if that's how ... we determine that one recursive type is a subset of another? 🤔 🤔 I don't think that would be sufficient.

+THIS means I want a new `transform` suite generated, but in this case it's "collapse".
+I mean maybe it's just called "hash". anyway. hmm but I would want to store them ... in such a way ... like, hang into hashes keyed by loc.idx.
+But I really need to ensure that loc.idx's are unique my good people.
+I mean I guess I can just traverse the whole thing and refresh them ... does that cause any problems?
+Seems like it wouldn't.

 hmmmm ok another question, how do we ... do recursive types, when it's structural?